Current Research Projects

 Exploratory Research Projects

-In addition to the funded projects listed above, the Orion group is also working on several exploratory projects.
+In addition to the funded projects listed above, the Orion group also works on exploratory projects.
 These are intended as seeds for future projects with high risk and high impact to diverse problems throughout the radiation detection and measurements field.

 Alternative Material Semiconductors